shift-right/LAA-Project/README.md

 # LAA-Project
-Q-Learning working on resource allocation issue in LTE, DeepQ Network, Double DQN, Dueling DQN are used in project.
+Q-Learning working on resource allocation issue in LTE.
+DeepQ Network, Double DQN, Dueling DQN are used in project.